Causal mediation analysis: From simple to more robust strategies for estimation of marginal natural (in)direct effects: Estimating potential outcome means: pairs of nonrobust and more robust estimators

+Because these two estimators average predicted outcome over the pseudo control sample, they depend on the covariate distribution of the pseudo sample mimicking the full sample well.
+Therefore, when using either of these estimators, it is crucial to obtain good covariate balance between the pseudo control sample and the full sample.

-While these two estimators rely on outcome prediction, they are weighted estimators (as predictions are averaged over weighted units), and weighted estimators tend to have large variance due to the variability of the estimated weights.
+While these two estimators rely on outcome prediction, they are also weighted estimators (as predictions are averaged over weighted control units), and weighted estimators may have large variance due to the variability of the estimated weights.
 An alternative strategy is to find a way to predict $Y_{1M_0}$ on the full sample instead of on the pseudo control sample.
-The next three pairs of estimators are different versions of this.
+The next three pairs of estimators do this in different ways.